guoyanghg/315Battle_Java-OpenGL/README.md

 ## Running

-You can find the Main fuction in playground.java
+You can find the Main fuction in `playground.java`

 ## Game Operation

 * Single Play

-In order to operate the game, please use the following keys on the keyboard:

 W S - to move forwards and backwards